sentenza/PureCSV/README.md

 ### Reading from CSV: Safe vs Unsafe ###

-For reading values, the library comes in to flavors: one safe and one unsafe.
+For reading values, the library comes in two flavors: one safe and one unsafe.
 Only one should be imported.
 The safe flavor captures errors

 ```scala